Ping Bodie

 Frank Stephen "Ping" Bodie (October 8, 1887 – December 17, 1961), born Francesco Stephano Pezzolo, was an American center fielder in Major League Baseball who played for the Chicago White Sox (1911–1914), Philadelphia Athletics (1917) and New York Yankees (1919–1921).
 Bodie batted and threw right-handed.
 He was born in San Francisco.

 Bodie was nicknamed "Ping" for the sound made when his fifty-two-ounce bat crashed into the "dead" ball of his era.
 Another nickname given to him was "The Wonderful Wop."
 He took the surname Bodie from the California town he once lived in.

 It said that Bodie provided much of the inspiration for Ring Lardner's creation of the famous baseball fictional series You Know Me Al. Appearing originally in the Saturday Evening Post, the piece was written in the form of letters written by a bush league baseball player to a friend back home.

 Career

 In 1910, playing for the San Francisco Seals of the Pacific Coast League, Bodie hit the then-fantastic total of 30 home runs, and quickly broke into the big leagues with the Chicago White Sox in 1911.
-Ping became a regular for four years with Chicago hitting .289 with 97 RBIs, .294, .265 and .229.
+In October 1911, Bodie signed to play with the Vallejo Pastimes during the winter offseason [The San Francisco Call, October 30,1911].
+Ping became a regular for four years with Chicago hitting .289 with 97 RBI, .294, .265 and .229.
 After some clashes with manager Jimmy Callahan in 1914, he was sold back to the San Francisco Seals.

 In 1917, Bodie returned to the major leagues with the Philadelphia Athletics.
-In that season he ranked among the American League top 10 in eight offensive categories: seven home runs (3rd) with 74 RBIs (6th), 233 total bases (5th), 46 extra-base hits (5th), 11 triples (8th), 28 doubles (9th), a .418 slugging percentage (6th), and a .774 OPS (10th).
+In that season he ranked among the American League top 10 in eight offensive categories: seven home runs (3rd) with 74 RBI (6th), 233 total bases (5th), 46 extra-base hits (5th), 11 triples (8th), 28 doubles (9th), a .418 slugging percentage (6th), and a .774 OPS (10th).
 He also led AL outfielders with 32 assists.